gibbonsja/Meanderings/nial/concise.md

 As per the old saying, when in doubt use parentheses.

 Transformers always bind to the single operator on their right.
-If you want that to be a function composition use parentheses.
+If you want that to be a composition of functions use parentheses.

-As stated above strand formation takes precedence over operator evaluation.
+As stated above strand formation takes precedence over operator precedence.
 So

     1 2 3 - 4 5 6 * 7 8 9